Whole House Well Water filer and how to choose one for your House

 Although nitrate levels that affect infants do not necessarily pose a direct threat to older children and adults, they do indicate the possible presence of other more serious residential or agricultural contaminants, such as bacteria or pesticides.

-Longer term, a continued exposure at above acceptable maximums can cause diureses (increased urination due to material in the kidney tubules), increased starchy deposits and hemorrhaging of the spleen.
+Longer term, a continued exposure at above acceptable maximums can cause diereses (increased urination due to material in the kidney tubules), increased starchy deposits and hemorrhaging of the spleen.

 Consuming well water with nitrate levels near the drinking water standard does not normally increase the methemoglobin level of humans beyond infancy.
 Some individuals, however, may have increased susceptibility to methemoglobinemia due to exposure to antioxidant medications and chemicals, or other conditions that may inhibit the body’s ability to reconvert methemoglobin to hemoglobin (such as pregnancy or certain rare diseases).
 The effect on any given person depends on many factors, including other sources of nitrate and nitrite in the diet.
 Some of the nitrate consumed can be converted in the body to nitrite, which under some circumstances can combine with amines (portions of protein molecules often found in foods, medications, cigarette smoke, decaying plants, soil, and sometimes water) to form nitrosamines, well- documented cancer-causing substances.
 So far, the only studies linking nitrate in drinking water with cancer have involved nitrate levels that are quite high (at or above 100-200 mg/l nitrate-N).

-Over the long term, continued exposure at above acceptable levels can cause diuresis (increased urination due to material in the kidney tubules), increased starchy deposites and hemorrhaging of the spleen.
+Over the long term, continued exposure at above acceptable levels can cause diuresis (increased urination due to material in the kidney tubules), increased starchy deposits and hemorrhaging of the spleen.

 Since they are very soluble and do not bind to soils, nitrates have a high potential to migrate to ground water.
 Because they don’t evaporate, nitrates are likely to remain in water until consumed by plants or other organisms (like your family)..